Standby energy: how much electricity do your devices use when they’re sleeping?

 Research from Confused.com for This is Money found that consoles cost UK households a combined total of £231million per year in standby mode.

 The best way to stop this is by turning the plug off at the wall, but if that’s a problem then most consoles have an ‘energy saving mode’.
-This will prevent the device from doing things like checking for updates or messages while it’s on standby.
+This will stop the device from doing things like checking for updates or messages while it’s on standby.
 Check your console’s instruction manual to find out how to activate this (usually by adjusting your settings).

 Old TVs were notorious for using lots of electricity.
 But newer TVs, despite being bigger, tend to be less power-hungry than their older counterparts.
 In fact, according to the Centre for Sustainable Energy, today they’re one of the most efficient household devices.